Stereotypes of Japanese people: Food

 Sushi is an iconic example of Japanese cuisine.
 Many foreigners assume Japanese people consume sushi on a regular basis, when it is actually often reserved for special occasions.
 Japan is one of the few countries that continues to practice commercial whaling, leading to Japanese people often being stereotyped as eating whale meat and dolphin meat.

 Media

 Japanese media is known for being dark, violent, and surreal.
 Famous types of Japanese media include anime, manga, kaiju films (perhaps most notably featuring Godzilla), and Japanese game shows.
 These game shows have a reputation for being surreal and needlessly cruel to contestants, and were parodied in the U.S. by the Saturday Night Live sketch "Quiz Kings" (1994) and The Simpsons episode "Thirty Minutes over Tokyo" (1999).
 The U.S. television network ABC also produced a series called I Survived a Japanese Game Show (2008–2009).
 In addition, Japanese people are often ridiculed for enjoying tentacle erotica due to its prevalence in hentai.

-Kawapoop
+Kawaii

 Kawaii (cuteness culture) has become a prominent subculture in Japan, demonstrated in certain genres of anime, manga, handwriting, clothing, personal appearance, and mascots such as Hello Kitty.
 Cuteness has been adopted as part of Japanese culture and national identity.